PixarAnimationStudios/OpenSubdiv/documentation/far_overview.rst

 refinement.

-The latter mode allows client-code to access and insert modifications to the vertex data at set refinement levels (see `hierarchical vertex edits
-<subdivision_surfaces.html#hierarchical-edits>`_).
-Once the edits have been
-applied by the client-code, another set of stencils can be used to smoothe the vertex data to a higher level of refinement.
+The latter mode allows client-code to access and insert modifications to the vertex data at set refinement levels -- creating what are often referred to as *hierarchical edits*.
+Once the edits have been applied by the client-code, another set of stencils can be used to smooth the vertex data to a higher level of refinement.

 .. image:: images/far_stencil8.png